-Pricey stocks may yet head higher as K-shaped economy maintains its grip on U.S.
+Pricey stocks may yet head higher as uneven economic recovery maintains grip on U.S.

 A rising market would mostly benefit the already affluent; only 14 percent of individuals in the bottom one-fifth of the income distribution own stocks, either directly or through retirement accounts, according to the Federal Reserve.
 An uninterrupted bull market also might erode support for government spending to help ailing businesses or the jobless, if some lawmakers interpret higher share prices as a sign of economic health.

-“A huge amplifier of the inequality trifecta — of income, wealth and opportunity — the covid shock has pulled the Federal Reserve deeper into policies that are inadvertently worsening wealth disparities,” said Mohamed El-Erian, an economist and president of Queen’s College, Cambridge, in England.
+“A huge amplifier of the inequality trifecta — of income, wealth and opportunity — the covid shock has pulled the Federal Reserve deeper into policies that are inadvertently worsening wealth disparities,” said Mohamed El-Erian, an economist and president of Queens’ College, Cambridge, in England.

 As financially comfortable Americans grow richer, low-income service industry workers — disproportionately people of color — are likely to struggle to reclaim their jobs in hotels and restaurants.
 Such an uneven recovery threatens to exacerbate a rich-poor divide that Biden has vowed to narrow.

-This summer, Biden called for legislation to add to the Fed’s existing twin mandate to provide full employment and stable prices a focus on mitigating “persistent racial gaps in jobs, wages, and wealth.”
+This summer, Biden called for legislation to add to the Fed’s existing twin mandate — providing full employment and stable prices — a focus on mitigating “persistent racial gaps in jobs, wages, and wealth.”
 That proposal, at least at first, is likely to be eclipsed by what many economists say is an urgent need for Congress to approve more aid for small businesses, the unemployed, and state and local governments.

 “Relying on easy monetary policy will increase inequality.
-What we really need is fiscal policy to upgrade our workforce, generate good (high wage, high hour) jobs,” economist Megan Greene, a senior fellow at Harvard University’s Kennedy School of Government said via email.
+What we really need is fiscal policy to upgrade our workforce, generate good (high wage, high hour) jobs,” economist Megan Greene, a senior fellow at Harvard University’s Kennedy School of Government, said via email.
 “Central banks have fairly blunt tools, and monetary policy is a poor stand-in for these measures.”

 The recent stock market gains also have raised alarms among global central banks and finance officials, who warn of risks to the financial system.
 From their March lows, the technology-rich Nasdaq index is up more than 80 percent and the Dow Jones industrial average has gained more than 60 percent, even as the recovery has sagged.